History of Auburn University in Timeline

 December 13, 2008: Gene Chizik Hired as Head Coach

-In 2008, Brazilian swimmer César Cielo Filho, representing Auburn, won bronze (100m freestyle) and gold medal (50m freestyle) at the Beijing Olympic Games.
+In 2008, Brazilian César Cielo Filho won bronze (100m freestyle) and gold medal (50m freestyle) at the Beijing Olympic Games.

-In 2008, John Pawlowski replaced Tom Slater as head coach of Auburn Baseball.
+In 2008, John Pawlowski replaced Tom Slater as the head coach of Auburn's baseball team.

-2008: Opening of Shelby Center and New Student Center
+2008: Opening of Shelby Center Phase I and New Student Center

-In 2008, Phase I of the Shelby Center for Engineering Technology opened, and a new Student Center also opened.
+In the Spring of 2008, Phase I of the Shelby Center for Engineering Technology opened, with regular classes being held starting with the Summer 2008 term.
+A new Student Center also opened in 2008.

 As of 2009, the Auburn men have won the SEC Championship fifteen out of the last sixteen years, including the last thirteen in a row, and also won eight NCAA national championships.